 We recommend our Fundamentals of Academic Writing, EXPO 15, or our more advanced course, EXPO 25 Academic Writing and Critical Reading.
 EXPO 25 is required for admission.

 - To take EXPO 25, you need to first pass the test of critical reading and writing skills.
 Or, instead of the test, you can earn a B in EXPO 15 before enrolling in EXPO 25.

 - These courses fill quickly, so plan to take the test early so you can enroll on the first day of registration (see the calendar for registration dates and the test page for test dates).
-If you are put on the waitlist and don’t make it into EXPO 15 or 25, we guarantee your registration the following semester.
-Just e-mail email@example.com to request early registration privileges.
+If you are registered in EXPO E-15, you are automatically granted early registration privileges for the next Harvard Extension School semester, fall or spring, to register before the general population for EXPO E-25.